tattler-community/tattler-community/package/src/tattler/docs/source/quickstart.rst

 "Why ``your@email.com``?
 I thought tattler would look up user information for me!"
    That's right.
 Tattler really shines when it loads your data for you.
 We'll look into that in the :ref:`plug-ins section <plugins/index:Tattler plug-ins>`.

-"Why do I get no email?"
-   You likely need a special address for your SMTP server.
-We'll look into further customization :ref:`later too <quickstart:Some basic customizations>`.

 Send a notification via command-line